 2 - Restaurants that are booked way in advance

-Some restaurants will be fully booked out 6+ months in advance (Kabuto, Amamoto, Mitani, Hatsunesushi, among others) or even 1 year in Kyoto (Mizai takes reservations one year in advance on the first of the month).
-Getting a reservation at Mizai, even one year in advance, has been impossible for me so far.
+Some restaurants will be fully booked out 6+ months in advance (Kabuto, Amamoto, Mitani, Hatsunesushi, among others) or even 1 year in Kyoto (Ogata).
 Furthermore, some restaurants (Kabuto, Momonoki, Tokuwo) do not have any English-speaking staff and will only take reservations from guests who speak Japanese themselves.
 Kyoto in particular seems to take reservations months in advance.
 Plan early in Kyoto, up to one year in advance sometimes.

 3 - Introduction only restaurants

 Some restaurants like Mibu, Matsukawa, Kyoaji, Kawamura, Shinohara, Hoshino, Tomura, Iyuki, Morikawa, Kawaguchi, Ajiman, and many others, are “introduction-only” (ichigen-san okotowari), meaning that you will have to be invited by a current regular guest that has been going for years.
-(It is interesting to note that many of these chefs have trained at Kyoaji)
+(It is interesting to note that many of these chefs have trained at Kyoaji.)
+Other restaurants like Saito, Sugita and Mizai say that they accept reservations by phone, but in reality they are introduction-only because every seat is booked in advance by regulars at the restaurant.

 Other things to reserve in advance